ActianCorp/integration-platform-docs/docs/integration-agent/quickstart-install.md

    ![](/img/Agent-Registered.png)

    :::note
    You can open [http://localhost:6001/home](http://localhost:6001/home) at any time to confirm the status of the Agent on the installed machine.
-Clicking the **Check-in** button updates the Last Updated time in the Registerd Agents list.
+Clicking the **Check-in** button updates the Last Updated time in the Registered Agents list.
    :::

 3. You should now be able to view and manage your Agent from the cloud on the **Agents** tab in Integration Manager: